amazon-connect/amazon-connect-streams/Documentation.md

 instantiation and all contacts and actions are assumed to be taken on behalf of this one agent.

-### `agent.onContactPending()`
+### `agent.onContactPending()` -- DEPRECATED
 ```js
 agent.onContactPending(function(agent) { /* ... */ });
 ```
 Subscribe a method to be called whenever a contact enters the pending state for this particular agent.
+This api is being deprecated.

 ### `agent.onRefresh()`
 ```js